Commercial (CDL) DWI

 In most cases, truck drivers are first time offenders and that means the penalties are minor, but the conviction can still result in job loss.
 We want to see you keep your job and will do everything possible to ensure you do that.

 MINNESOTA COMMERCIAL DWI LAWYER

 As a truck driver, you know how important it is for you to hang on to your CDL.
-Without it, you can no longer do the job that you love and may have to choose a career that limits your earning potential.
-A commercial DWI affects more than just your current job, but it can affect future jobs.
+Without it, you can no longer work and may have to choose a career that limits your earning potential.
+A commercial DWI affects more than just your current job, it can affect future jobs.

 Commercial drivers are held to a different standard than non-commercial drivers, as they are driving very large vehicles that are dangerous on the roads.
 It is important that the individuals behind the wheels of these vehicles exercise extreme caution when driving, as one mistake can be fatal and not necessarily for the truck driver.